tfgg/yournextmep/_candidates/eu2014/bnp/martin-vaughan.md

 person: martin-vaughan
 region: north-east
 party: bnp
-title: North East - British National Party - Martin Vaughan
+title: Martin Vaughan is running for MEP in North East for the British National Party
 incumbent: false
 ---